 NASA, with its Eyes on the Earth and wealth of knowledge on the Earth’s climate system and its components, is one of the world’s experts in climate science.
 NASA’s purview is to provide the robust scientific data needed to understand climate change.
-For example, data from the agency’s Gravity Recovery and Climate Experiment (GRACE) and Ice, Cloud and land Elevation Satellite (ICESat) missions and from radar instruments in space have shown unexpectedly rapid changes in the Earth's great ice sheets.
-The Jason-2/Ocean Surface Topography Mission (OSTM) and Jason-1 missions have documented an increasing rate of sea level rise.
+For example, data from the agency’s Gravity Recovery and Climate Experiment (GRACE) and Ice, Cloud and land Elevation Satellite (ICESat) missions and from radar instruments in space have shown rapid changes in the Earth's great ice sheets.
+The Jason-3, Jason-2/OSTM Surface Topography Mission (OSTM) and Jason-1 missions have documented an increasing sea level since 1992.

 NASA makes detailed climate data available to the global community – the public, policy- and decision-makers and scientific and planning agencies around the world.
 It is not NASA’s role to set climate policy or prescribe particular responses or solutions to climate change.
 NASA is one of 13 U.S. government agencies that form part of the U.S. Global Change Research Program, which has a legal mandate to help the nation and the world understand, assess, predict and respond to global change.
 These U.S. partner agencies include the Department of Agriculture, the Environmental Protection Agency and the Department of Energy, each of which has a different purview depending on their area of expertise.